 Verification is a process to confirm that the information provided on your FAFSA is accurate.
-Most applications are selected at random and others because of inconsistent information.
+Some applications are selected at random by the U.S. Department of Education and others because of inconsistent information.
 GCSC reserves the right to select students for verification.

-If you are selected for verification, then you will be notified via email to your GCSC address (@my.gulfcoast.edu) to log in to your Lighthouse and review your outstanding requirements.
-These outstanding requirements are documents and/or forms that you must submit so that verification of your FAFSA can be completed.

-The Financial Aid Office will review the documents you submit in order to attempt to correct any FAFSA responses that are found to be incorrect.
-You should regularly monitor your Lighthouse for any additional requirements and contact the Financial Aid Office if you have any questions.
+If you are selected for verification, then you will be notified via your GCSC email address (@my.gulfcoast.edu) to log in to MyGCSC and review your outstanding eligibility requirements.
+The Financial Aid Office will review the documents you submit in order to correct any FAFSA responses that are found to be invalid.
+You should regularly monitor your MyGCSC and student email for additional requirements.
 Please note that your award package may change as a result of the verification process.
 Documents not received by the following dates, for the following semesters, may not be processed before tuition is due: